ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## UEID and SUEID Privacy Considerations {#ueidprivacyconsiderations}

 A UEID is usually not privacy-preserving.
-Any set of Relying Parties that receives tokens that happen to be from a particular entity will be able to know the tokens are all from the same entity and be able to track it.
+Any set of relying parties that receives tokens that happen to be from a particular entity will be able to know the tokens are all from the same entity and be able to track it.